Ocean Observatories Initiative: Scientific Motivation

 The Global Irminger Sea Array is located in the North Atlantic off the southern tip of Greenland.
 High winds and waves drive strong atmosphere-ocean interactions, including energy and gas exchanges that contribute to CO2 sequestration and the region's high biological productivity and fisheries.
 This area is also a site of North Atlantic Deep Water formation, important to the large-scale thermohaline circulation of ocean water.

 Design

 The Irminger Sea Array includes a set of four moorings.
 With a distance between moorings approximately ten times that of the water depth, the array is able to collect data on the mesoscale variability.
 One mooring site consists of a paired Global Surface and subsurface Global Hybrid Profiler mooring.
 The other two sites consist of subsurface Global Flanking Moorings.
 The water above the subsurface Global Hybrid Profiler Mooring is sampled by vertically profiling gliders.
 The water in and around the array is sampled by open-ocean gliders collecting data on spatial variability.
-Data from the gliders is transmitted wirelessly though an acoustic moden to the moorings and to a satellite for transmission to OOI's servers.
+Data from the gliders is transmitted wirelessly though an acoustic modem to the moorings and to a satellite for transmission to OOI's servers.
 Wireless reprogramming of the gliders and certain parts of the array is also possible to collect data on sudden events or environmental changes.